delhivery/project-polaris/README.md

 This adds to the burden of the operational staff where they have to manage multiple applications and workflows for each respective business product.

-We try to simplify the above class of problems by reimaging dispatch as a point to point service, where shipments have to be delivered from a source location to a target destination within a stipulated SLAs/time window.
+We try to simplify the above class of problems by reimagining dispatch as a point to point service, where shipments have to be delivered from a source location to a target destination within a stipulated SLAs/time window.

 In the current systems, the in-field activities are tightly coupled with the field activities, there is an overlap of the ops / business functionality (fm, lm etc) with the in-field tasks.
 One of the key objectives is to decouple these dependencies and model field apps to manage tasks irrespective of how they are administered